20 Auckland Tourist Spots Not To Be Missed

 It’s only a 12 minute ferry trip from Auckland’s Ferry Terminal but seems a world away.
 The pretty village of Devonport is packed full of charming heritage buildings, villas, lovely cafes and restaurants.
 Visit Mount Victoria for some of the best views of the city and Hauraki Gulf, along with nearby North Head - a fascinating military reserve, and the Torpedo Bay Navy Museum.

 Chelsea Estate Heritage Park covers an area of 36.7 hectares and is situated in the heart of Birkenhead on Auckland's North Shore region.
 The main entrance to the park can be found at Colonial Road in Birkenhead.
 There are numerous walking tracks throughout the park which require a reasonable level of fitness.

-Check our 'Things To Do' Guide for a wide choice of activities and attractions to book and visit.
+Check our 'Experiences' Guide for a wide choice of activities and attractions to book and visit.

 For more information on the Auckland region, read our 'Auckland Guide'.

 If you need to hire a car to visit the tourist spots, you can use our My Guide Car Comparison Tool to find the best deals on car rentals in Auckland - Search, Compare, and Save up to 70%!